Another reprint from the archive:

 “Paul’s contribution was the beautiful little lick in the song ‘I’d love to turn you on.’
 I had the bulk of the song and the words, but he contributed this little lick floating around in his head that he couldn’t use for anything.
 I thought it was a damn good piece of work.”

-George Martin is often cagey about whose idea it was (see the clip below), but in some interviews he confirms that the mind-blowing orchestral crescendos that are so crucial to the piece were also McCartney’s; it may be that John had the concept, “a sound like the end of the world”, but Paul was the one who put that idea into music, and you can find a film of Paul conducting the orchestra at the recording session.
+When asked, George Martin was often cagey about whose idea it was, but in some interviews he confirms that the mind-blowing orchestral crescendos that are so crucial to the piece were also McCartney’s; it may be that John had the concept, “a sound like the end of the world”, but Paul was the one who put that idea into music, and you can find a film of Paul conducting the orchestra at the recording session.
 His inspiration was the work of atonal 20th century composers like Schoenberg, and the radical electronic experiments of Stockhausen, to which he’d been listening closely at the time.
 As Paul told Playboy in 1984:

 The orchestra crescendo was based on some of the ideas I’d been getting from Stockhausen and people like that, which is more abstract.
 So we told the orchestra members to just start on their lowest note and end on their highest note and go in their own time–which orchestras are frightened to do.
 That’s not the tradition.
 But we got ’em to do it.

 The entire middle section, of course, was also Paul’s, and I’ve always thought the importance of that part of the piece is under-appreciated.
 That’s also Paul on piano throughout.